rgambord/c99-doc/doc/sections/5/1/2/3/index.rst

 .. _9899_5.1.2.3p12:

+.. container:: snum

+   :ref:`12 <9899_5.1.2.3p12>`

-:ref:`12 <9899_5.1.2.3p12>` EXAMPLE 4 Implementations employing wide registers have to take care to honor appropriate semantics.
+EXAMPLE 4 Implementations employing wide registers have to take care to honor appropriate semantics.
 Values are independent of whether they are represented in a register or in memory.
 For example, an implicit spilling of a register is not permitted to alter the value.
 Also, an explicit store and load is required to round to the precision of the storage type.
 In particular, casts and assignments are required to perform their specified conversion.
 For the fragment

 ::